anatoliishmidt/dagster_project/README.md

 ### demo.sh
 This script consist of commands for MacOS.
 You can use it to install helm, minikube on your MacOS and deploy argocd and dagster in k8s cluster.

+## Directories

+eks - directory with terraform code to deploy aws eks cluster.

+dagster_cl - directory with argocd applications.
+In this directory we can manage our deployments as a code (gitops).
+If you like to change or update dagster helm chart - you should do it in this directory/application - and after your push to main(PR as best practise) dagster will be updated.

+argocd.yaml - deployment of argocd tool.

+argorepo.yaml - repository with our code.
+Consists of url and test ssh key to have the access.
+It is bad example to store ssh key here etc (I know it).
+But to simply provide you access to this demo I did it.
+I dont have any important info here.
+In other case to manage access we can use keyvault and private repository.

 ## Prerequisites
 Helm - v3.4.2